Mishock Physical Therapy & Associates – Gilbertsville

 Dr. Ryan Delong’s motivation to study physical therapy stemmed from a passion for science, anatomy, and exercise.
 While he was working at Mishock Physical Therapy as an exercise physiologist, he received clarity that his previous experience and education all pointed towards physical therapy.

 Ryan grew up in Barto, PA, went to Boyertown high school and currently lives in Boyertown.
-Outside of work Ryan enjoys hunting, being outdoors, and spending time with his wife Marisa, their daughter Paige, and their Boston Terrier Maggie.
+Outside of work Ryan enjoys hunting, being outdoors, and spending time with his wife Marisa, their 2 children, and their Boston Terrier Maggie.

 1806 Swamp Pike Suite 100 Gilbertsville, PA 19525